Risks at an individual level

 Risks from strategic fleet sizing

 The strategic sizing of the Group fleet determines the available capacity and therefore also a large part of the fixed costs and future capital expenditure.
-Due to the demand, competition and cost risks mentioned above, as well as potential delivery delays, there is a risk that the size of the fleet does not develop as planned, resulting in a decline in earnings.
+Due to the demand, competition and cost risks mentioned above, as well as potential delivery delays for new aircraft, there is a risk that the size of the fleet does not develop as planned, resulting in a decline in earnings.

 As part of the annual strategy and planning process, the Lufthansa Group regularly reviews the planned fleet development over the next ten years and takes decisions on the allocation of aircraft to the various airlines in the Group and capacity for the next four years.